southdakotaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 South Dakota marriage records are vital records and, as such, may be requested by eligible parties.
 Marriage records may be necessary for various reasons.
 For instance, residents may require certified copies of a marriage record to provide proof of marriage when applying for spousal benefits, renewing a driver’s license, or changing a name.

-What Types of Marriage Records are available in South Dakota
+What Types of Marriage Records Are Available in South Dakota?

-South Dakota Marriage Certificate:
+South Dakota Marriage Certificate

 South Dakota marriage certificates are legal documents affirming that the named parties were married.
 To be eligible for a marriage certificate, both spouses must meet several requirements, some of which include: